 There have been significant efforts in the United States to regulate greenhouse gas emissions through regulatory changes.
 These efforts culminated in the issuance by the Environmental Protection Agency of a final rule for both new and existing power plants in August 2015 (the "Clean Power Plan").
 The Clean Power Plan provided standards and guidelines for the development of state implementation plans that would reduce carbon emissions from existing power plants.
 The standards and guidelines have been challenged by several dozen states as well as industry groups and other stakeholders.
 In February 2016, the US Supreme Court issued a stay on implementation of the rule, including all of the deadlines for submission of initial or final state plans.
 In 2017, the Federal EPA issued a proposal to repeal the Clean Power Plan and an advance notice of proposed rulemaking seeking information that should be considered in the development of new emission guidelines.
 The EPA issued the proposed Affordable Clean Energy ("ACE") rule in August 2018 to replace the Clean Power Plan.
 The ACE rule was finalized by EPA in June 2019 and the rule provides the states wide latitude to formulate unit-specific standards and focuses primarily on efficiency upgrades at coal units.
-The ACE rule is currently being challenged at the U.S. Court of Appeals for the DC Circuit by environmental groups and some states, with initial briefs due this year.
-A decision is not expected before early 2021.
+The ACE rule was vacated by the U.S. Court of Appeals for the DC Circuit in January 2021, with the EPA being directed to develop a new plan that is consistent with existing federal guidelines.
+There is currently no anticipated timeline for the development of this new rule.